Ixtlahuacán del Río: Services

 The municipality has potable water, telephone and internet services, sewerage, street lighting, markets, trail, cemeteries, roads, public toilets, public safety, parks, gardens and sports centers.

 69.2% of the inhabitants have drinking water; 74.2% of sewerage and 95.9% of electrical energy.

 Media and communication channels

 It has mail, fax, telegraph, telephone and radiotelephony service.
 Transportation takes place through the Guadalajara-Saltillo highway, junction Ixtlahuacán del Río.
 It has a network of rural roads that connect the towns; Transportation is carried out by public buses or rental vehicles and individuals.

 Currently the municipal government has a small fleet of trucks that can provide services for free, these trucks have been donated by the State Government of Jalisco.

 Religion

-98.53% profess the Catholic religion, there are also believers of Jehovah's Witnesses, Seventh-day Adventists, Protestant s and believers of other religions.
+98.53% profess the Catholic religion, there are also believers of Jehovah's Witnesses, Seventh-day Adventists, Protestants and believers of other religions.
 0.24% of the inhabitants showed not to practice any religion.